Posted on: 14-08-2020 in Pensions

 You can find a full list of countries which currently qualify for a yearly increase on the government website.

 The UK officially left the EU on 31 January 2020 and entered a one year transition period.
 During this time, a withdrawal agreement is in place which protects pensions.

-For those who are moving abroad to retire between now and the end of the year, nothing has changed.
+Nothing has changed for those who are moving abroad to retire between now and the end of the year.
 However, there is a concern for those who are looking to retire overseas from 2021.

 The government has committed to increasing the State Pension annually until 2023 under a no-deal Brexit.
 What happens beyond that will depend on what kind of Brexit deal the UK agrees.

 Uncertainty around the triple lock guarantee might explain why Brexit tops the list of concerns for those looking to retire abroad.
 When you look at the figures, it’s easy to see why.

 The difference in State Pension value between those who benefit from the triple lock guarantee and those who had their rates frozen is significant.